Johnxinlei/PHBS_MLF_Project/README.md

 ## Data description:

 * The data is related with direct marketing campaigns of a Portuguese banking institution.
-     The marketing campaigns were based on phone calls.
-Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be (or not) subscribed.
-* There are four datasets:
-  1) bank-additional-full.csv with all examples (41188) and 20 inputs, ordered by date (from May 2008 to November 2010)
-  2) bank-additional.csv with 10% of the examples (4119), randomly selected from i, and 20 inputs.
-  3) bank-full.csv with all examples and 17 inputs, ordered by date (older version of this dataset with less inputs).
-  4) bank.csv with 10% of the examples and 17 inputs, randomly selected from iii (older version of this dataset with less inputs).
-* The classification goal is to predict if the client will subscribe a term deposit (variable y).
+It contains 4521 observations along with 16 features about information of clients.

 ![](./data.png)

 ## Attribute information: